 Holmen has long operated sustainable forestry, whereby carbon dioxide is captured in the forest and its products.
 For more than a century, the Group's forests have been managed with a sustainable perspective in which growth is higher than the harvest and where far-reaching nature considerations protect biodiversity.
-Capturing approximately two million tonnes of carbon dioxide a year, Holmen's operations are climate-positive.
+Capturing close to three million tonnes of carbon dioxide a year, Holmen's operations are climate-positive.
 At the same time, society can be supplied with paperboard, paper, wood products and other products made from forest raw material that are capable of replacing fossil-based products.
-The assessment is that both forest growth and extraction of wood can increase by 25 per cent over a 40-year horizon, which means that an increasing amount of carbon dioxide can be captured in the forests and products of the future.

 R&D in three areas